 - Carefully spray the mixture on your grout lines.

-- Let it sit for 5-10 minutes longer if you have dirty grout.
+- Let it sit for 5-10 minutes longer if you have really dirty grout.

 - Grab your brush and give it a few good swipes.